outdoor survival kit contents laid out on a log

 must-have emergency nutrition like bullion cubes, brown sugar and tea bags for an outdoor survival kit

-Tea, brown sugar and bullion cubes are considered emergency nutrition for survival in the wilderness and a must in your outdoor survival kit
+Tea, brown sugar and bullion cubes are considered emergency nutrition for survival in the wilderness and a must in your wilderness survival kit

 MREs are great ration for any outdoor survival kits, but this post focuses on the must-haves, and these few food items are more vital than an MRE.
 Foraging for food in the forest can be done once your campfire and shelter are in place.